 Fonts, such as font size for resume 2018, serve as a subconscious tone that the writer sends to the reader.
 If you received an all-caps text message, you might think that the sender is mad.
 This also applies to writing a resume.
 The choice of fonts in a resume is as important as choosing the right words to describe your career history.
 Selecting the proper type cases helps your document to be readable to anyone in the company who needs to have an opinion about it.
 While poor choice of fonts can disrupt your chance to get an interview

-Fonts – How They Influence Your Job Hunting Journey?
+Resume Fonts 2018 – How They Influence Your Job Hunting Journey?

 You spend time writing, editing, and rewriting your resume to convince hiring managers that you are the right person for the job.
 Working with words isn’t your best knack but you try hard to show your skills and abilities to make a great first impression.
 All these efforts should not be put into waste just by mistakenly choosing fonts that are not readable enough.
 This is why it is important to understand what font to use for resume 2018 if you’re planning to improve your career the next year.